The Library is committed to meeting its current and ongoing obligations under the Ontario Human Rights Code respecting non-discrimination.

 The Library understands that obligations under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and its accessibility standards do not substitute or limit its obligations under the Ontario Human Rights Code or obligations to people with disabilities under any other law.

 The Library is committed to complying with both the Ontario Human Rights Code and the AODA.

-The purpose of this policy is to ensure that the Library provides all library services, resources and facilities in ways that are accessible to persons with disabilities.
-The policy also serves to meet the requirements of the Accessibility for Ontarians with Disabilities Act (A.O.D.A.).
+The purpose of this policy is to ensure that the Kingston Frontenac Public Library (the Library) provides all library services, resources and facilities in ways that are accessible to persons with disabilities.
+The policy also serves to meet the requirements of the Accessibility for Ontarians with Disabilities Act (AODA).